-To get an even better feeling for the productivity differences between rich and poor countries we split the countries in two samples: developing countries (with income per worker below US\$8000 in 1995) and developed countries.
-Figure 3 (left) shows a histogram of sector productivities for the mid-nineties for both subsamples, where each observation is given by a sector-country pair.
+To get an even better feeling for the productivity differences between rich and poor countries, we split the countries in two samples: developing countries (with income per worker below \$US8000 in 1995) and developed countries.
+Figure 3 (left) shows a histogram of sector productivities for the mid-1990s for both subsamples, where each observation is given by a sector-country pair.
 We observe that the productivity distribution of developing countries is left skewed, so that most sectoral productivities are far below the US level, with a long tail on the right, meaning that there are a few developing countries more productive than the US in certain sectors.
-Developed countries', on the other hand, have a relatively symmetric productivity distribution with a mean sectoral productivity that is slightly below Unity, and a significant variation to both sides, from around 0.2 to 1.5 of the US level.
+Developed countries, however, have a relatively symmetric productivity distribution with a mean sectoral

-The use data on income, capital stocks, and human capital per worker for 1996 from Caselli (2005), and follow Hall and Jones (1999) in calculating TFP using the formula $y_c = A_c \left(\frac{K_c}{Y_c}\right)^{\alpha/(1-\alpha)} h_c$.
+15 We use data on income, capital stocks, and human capital per worker for 1996 from Caselli (2005) and follow Hall and Jones (1999) in calculating TFP using the formula $y_c = A_c (K_c/Y_c)^{\alpha/(1-\alpha)} h_c$.